 My own approach in this article is to shift the emphasis away from these ‘votaries’ to something perhaps a little more ‘workaday’.
 In this respect I have been influenced by the pioneering work of authors such as Katz and Jeffrey Kripal (see, for example, Kripal 2001) who have emphasised the ‘structural’ aspects of the phenomenon in contrast to its ontology of ‘feeling’ (Freud, interestingly enough, has the same reservations of analysis of ‘feeling’/Gefühl in the essay mentioned earlier, see Freud 1991, pp. 252–53).
-However, in contrast to these later ‘constructivists’ I want to retain the transcendent apperception to the phenomenon as developed in my earlier books, especially Tyler (2011, 2016).
-To ‘square the circle’ between modern ontological recreations of the mystical (or even ‘oceanic’) ‘feeling’/’ecstasy’ and the (de-)constructivist innovations of recent years I have developed arguments first presented in the philosophical work of the Austrian linguistic philosopher Ludwig Wittgenstein (1889–1951).
+However, in contrast to these later ‘constructivists’, I want to retain the transcendent apperception to the phenomenon as developed in my earlier books, especially Tyler (2011, 2016).
+To ‘square the circle’ between modern ontological recreations of the mystical (or even ‘oceanic’) ‘feeling’/’ecstasy’ and the (de-)constructivist innovations of recent years, I have developed arguments first presented in the philosophical work of the Austrian linguistic philosopher Ludwig Wittgenstein (1889–1951).
 One of the over-riding features of Wittgenstein’s approach, especially as he proceeded in his discoveries, was a move away from looking for supposed transcendent entities that ‘lie behind’ ordinary speech and language (the ‘occult’ entities mentioned in Zettel and the Blue and Brown Books).5 The Austrian, especially in his later work, preferenced a move towards explanation by means of observations of the ‘language games’ (Sprachspiele) embedded in our practices or ways of life and thus revealed by observing the pattern and nature of speech set within the way of life of the speaker.
-Taking my cue from him I sought early on in my exploration of the literature to find a ‘way of life’ and ‘language game’ that corresponded to the ‘mystical form’ that we began this article with (Tyler 2009).
-As a Catholic Christian I decided that rather than search for this language game in other religions (and I have no doubt similar explorations can be undertaken in other so-called ‘mystical’ religious traditions) I would concentrate on that ‘game’ unfolded within my own tradition.6 In this respect I was able to isolate at least three clear ‘families’ of language games in the Christian tradition.
-First, the early Christian uses of mūs or mūstikos so well described in the writings of, for example, Bouyer (1981) and McGinn (1991).
-Secondly, the ‘modern mysticism’ already alluded to above, beginning roughly in the mid-nineteenth century and still, as we have seen, very much alive today.
+Taking my cue from him, I sought early on in my exploration of the literature to find a ‘way of life’ and ‘language game’ that corresponded to the ‘mystical form’ that we began this article with (Tyler 2009).
+As a Catholic Christian, I decided that rather than search for this language game in other religions (and I have no doubt similar explorations can be undertaken in other so-called ‘mystical’ religious traditions) I would concentrate on that ‘game’ unfolded within my own tradition.6 In this respect I was able to isolate at least three clear ‘families’ of language games in the Christian tradition.
+First, the early Christian uses of mūs or mūstikos, so well described in the writings of, for example, Bouyer (1981) and McGinn (1991).
+Second, the ‘modern mysticism’ already alluded to above, beginning roughly in the mid-nineteenth century and still, as we have seen, very much alive today.
 However, between these two periods I was struck by a sophisticated and well documented medieval language game/form of life which I called in my early works the tradition of ‘theologia mystica’/’mystical theology’ that stretches, roughly, from the innovations of St Augustine of Hippo via St Bernard of Clairvaux and the Rhineland Mystics ending somewhere around the late 16th and early 17th centuries with the final flowering of Spanish mysticism.
 Initially, my studies have been preoccupied with how this Sprachspiel worked in practice and what, as it were, were the ‘rules’ of this discourse.
-However, alongside my academic theological work in the area I had developed a private psychotherapeutic practice having trained in the aforesaid mentioned ‘Object Relations’ and transpersonal schools of the late twentieth century here in London.
-Initially the two threads ran largely parallel to each other, however, as my work has progressed these past few decades I have noticed fascinating synergies between the two approaches which form the basis of the present article.
+However, alongside my academic theological work in the area, I had developed a private psychotherapeutic practice having trained in the aforesaid mentioned ‘Object Relations’ and transpersonal schools of the late twentieth century here in London.
+Initially, the two threads ran largely parallel to each other; however, as my work has progressed these past few decades, I have noticed fascinating synergies between the two approaches which form the basis of the present article.